Application Deadlines for the 2014-2015 Academic Year

 - Submit a letter of recommendation from a National Louis University faculty member to email@example.com

 - Upload an essay articulating your aspirations and financial needs

-- Demonstrate financial need as assessed by the University’s financial aid office
+- Completion of the FAFSA is required, demonstrate financial need as assessed by the University’s financial aid office

 - Willingness to teach in the Chicago Public Schools or other urban low-income schools where the need for teachers is the greatest

 - Students must adhere to all the University policies noted in the Catalog in order to remain eligible to receive NLU Scholarships.